Education and Training Options

 There are lots of options for Post-16 education and training.
-Some of the options are: school 6th forms (both available in mainstream and special schools); general further education (FE) colleges; 16-19 academies; special post-16 institutions; and vocational learning and training providers.
-The range of available study programmes is broad and includes AS/A-levels, vocational qualifications at all levels, apprenticeships, traineeships, supported internships and bespoke packages of learning.
+Some of the options are: school 6th forms (both available in mainstream and special schools); Further Education (FE) colleges; 16-19 academies; special post-16 institutions; and vocational learning and training providers.
+The range of available study programmes is broad and includes AS/A-levels, vocational BTEC qualifications, apprenticeships, traineeships, supported internships and bespoke packages of learning.

 There are various colleges and 6th forms within the local area and they offer a range of academic and vocational courses which support young people towards independence and employment and which build on their skills and interests.

 If you are thinking of going to college make sure you look on their website to find out if they offer a course of interest, and arrange a visit on one of their open days are so you can look around, meet the staff, and learn more about the setting before making a decision.
 If you might struggle with a busy open day or have access needs, you can contact the college or 6th form and they might be able to support you to visit at a quieter time.

 The following colleges and further education settings are locally available in City of Westminster (WCC), Royal Borough of Kensington and Chelsea (RBKC), and of London Borough of Hammersmith and Fulham (LBHF):

 A Vocational FE College offering over 200 courses on a wide range of subjects, as well as a specialist Learning Difficulties and Disabilities programme at the Madia Vale campus.
 More information on the website, link below.

 Address: Paddington Green Campus, 25 Paddington Green, London, W2 1NB